 "The perceptive analytical framework established by Dignitas Personae, combined with the best scientific evidence and analysis, clearly implies that morning-after pills are contraceptives, not interceptives.
 Therefore, from the standpoint of respecting embryonic life, you may take them in good conscience."
 1

 In another article, 3 he refers to an paper written by physicians at the Catholic Pontifical University of Chile -- of all places.
-4 It shows how breast feeding an infant protects women from becoming pregnant in the same way as EC does.
+4 It shows how breast feeding an infant protects women from becoming quickly pregnant again soon after having given birth in the same way as EC does.
 He wonders whether the Church will want to stamp out breast feeding as well.